 Kings' Georgios Papagiannis: Recalled from G-League

-Papagiannis was recalled from the G-League Monday, Jason Jones of the Sacramento Bee reports.
+Papagiannis was recalled from the G-League on Sunday, Jason Jones of The Sacramento Bee reports.

-Papagiannis spent just one game with Reno on this most recent stint, posting an impressive 18 points, 10 rebounds and two blocks across 25 minutes Sunday.
-With the strong performance, he'll earn the promotion back to the big club, though he's still buried on the depth chart and is unlikely see anything more than a handful of minutes at best.
-He'll remain off the fantasy radar for now.

 More News